 "The reason the tunnel is sealed off is because there's a vacuum inside it.
 My guess is that there's a second set of doors further down the track making this an entrance to an airlock...
-A pneumotrain runs in a tunnel that is partly or fully evacuated of all its air.
+A pneumotrain runs in a tunnel that is partly or fully evacuated of its atmosphere.
 That means it is very efficient and can achieve very high speeds because it's not afflicted by drag from the air, like normal trains are.
 It's possible they might slightly increase the pressure behind the train too to assist propulsion, like a blow-dart."

 Siobhan walked over to the sidewall of the train.
 The vehicle was accessed by a sliding door and a button next to it had the word press on it.
 She pressed it and the door slid open with a hiss.
 Everybody swung round and gasped.
-"What are you doing, Siobhan!?" demanded her father.
+"What are you doing, Siobhan?" demanded her father.
 "Be careful!"

-"I just wanted to see if it was still working, Dad.
-Don't get your pants in a twist!"
+"I just wanted to see if it was still working, dad.
+Don't get your pants in a twist."
 She was annoyed at the others for ignoring her question about the children just now and wanted to get their attention.
 She felt Annie was right about male journalists thinking women couldn't cope with hazardous assignments.

 "Well it is; so stay away from that door!
 For all we know there could be a function in it that activates the thing when somebody steps aboard."